SEP 13, 2018-FEB 03, 2019

 “I think of land, sea, sky.
 And they always make a massive connection.
-I try to paint this, this sense of the elemental coming together of land and sea, sky and land…stacked in horizon lines endlessly beginning and ending…” – Sean Scully
+I try to paint this, this sense of the elemental coming together of land and sea, sky and land…stacked in horizon lines endlessly beginning and ending….” – Sean Scully

-Curated by Stéphane Aquin, Chief Curator with curatorial assistance from Sandy Guttman.
+Curated by Stéphane Aquin, Chief Curator, with curatorial assistance from Sandy Guttman

 Sean Scully (b.
-Dublin, Ireland, 1945) is a painter, printmaker, sculptor, and poet, and the recipient of numerous awards, including the Peter Stuyvesant Foundation Prize, a National Endowment for the Arts Fellowship, a Guggenheim Fellowship, and the Harkness Fellowship.
+Dublin, Ireland, 1945) is a painter, printmaker, sculptor, and poet.
+He is the recipient of numerous awards, including the Peter Stuyvesant Foundation Prize, a National Endowment for the Arts Fellowship, a Guggenheim Fellowship, and the Harkness Fellowship.
 Scully’s works are in a number of private and public collections, including the Modern Art Museum of Fort Worth, the Hirshhorn Museum and Sculpture Garden, and the Wadsworth Atheneum Museum of Art.
 In 2015, Scully participated in the Venice Biennale with his solo exhibition Land Sea at the Palazzo Falier.
 He currently splits his time living and working in New York and the Bavarian countryside.